Rigoletto

-This bold, award-winning production by leading UK theatre artist Femi Elufowoju Jr is opera at its most gripping: a thrilling tale of power, love and revenge that includes one of opera’s most famous aria, ‘La donna è mobile’.
+This bold, award-winning production by Femi Elufowoju Jr was lauded with rave reviews and star ratings when it was first performed in 2022.
+It is opera at its most gripping: a thrilling tale of power, devotion and revenge with unforgettable music to match, including one of opera’s most famous tunes.

 “a bold, innovative and purposeful re-imagining”